roseengineering/crystalweb/README.md

 As the script measures a crystal it writes to stderr the result.
 At the conclusion of the measurement it then writes to stdout a comma separated formatted line of all the values found.
-The csv header is for this line is 'XTAL,FS,CM,LM,RM,QU,CO'.
+The csv header for this line is 'XTAL,FS,CM,LM,RM,QU,CO'.

 For example here I used the script to measure a 7.03 Mhz crystal: